Nervosys/Botnix/docs/hooks/meson.section.md

 Which value is passed as [`--buildtype`](https://mesonbuild.com/Builtin-options.html#core-options) to `meson setup` during configure phase.
-In Nixpkgs the default value is `plain`.
+In Botpkgs the default value is `plain`.

 #### `mesonAutoFeatures` {#meson-auto-features}

 Which value is passed as [`-Dauto_features=`](https://mesonbuild.com/Builtin-options.html#core-options) to `meson setup` during configure phase.
-In Nixpkgs the default value is `enabled`, meaning that every feature declared as "auto" by the meson scripts will be enabled.
+In Botpkgs the default value is `enabled`, meaning that every feature declared as "auto" by the meson scripts will be enabled.